0xF331-D3AD/blog/Content/ctf/tryhackme/Sakura.md

 ![A Lake](https://i.postimg.cc/Fz3mrVpB/lake.jpg)

-First of all, lets locate Japan with Google maps and find this iceland on top.
+First of all, lets locate Japan with Google Maps and find this iceland on top.
 That would be Sado Iceland.
 Next, just zoom in to the biggest lake.

 > Lake Inawashiro